Fidelity National Information Services, Inc. research snapshot

 investment Certainty

 Medium-low.
-The business is important infrastructure with real switching costs, but investment certainty is below data confidence because recent performance includes divestitures, a major issuer acquisition, high leverage, and a market re-rating.
+The business is important infrastructure with real switching costs, but investment certainty is below data confidence because recent performance includes divestitures, a major issuer acquisition, high leverage, a one-time Worldpay gain in GAAP earnings, and a market re-rating.

 Quick verdict table